-- 162. If a licence were issued, CSIRO would be required to submit a contingency plan to the Regulator before planting the GMOs.
-This plan would detail measures to be undertaken in the event of any unintended presence of the GM canola outside permitted areas. - 163.
-Before planting the GMOs, CSIRO would also be required to provide the Regulator with a method to reliably detect the GMOs or the presence of the genetic modifications in a recipient organism.
+163. The licence holder is required to submit a contingency plan to the Regulator before planting the GMOs.
+This plan would detail measures to be undertaken in the event of any unintended presence of the GM canola outside permitted areas.

+164. Before planting the GMOs, the licence holder is also required to provide the Regulator with a method to reliably detect the GMOs or the presence of the genetic modifications in a recipient organism.